Skip to Main Content

 The KOFIC Location Incentive at Up to 25%, Eligibility and Scope

 Korea's headline film incentive program is the KOFIC Location Incentive, administered by the Korean Film Council (영화진흥위원회).
-It is the program most international features, scripted series and high-end commercials use when shooting in Korea — and it sits separately from the Seoul Film Commission's permit and location-support functions.
+It is the program most global features, scripted series and high-end commercials use when shooting in Korea — and it sits separately from the Seoul Film Commission's permit and location-support functions.

 Who Can Apply